CloudburstMC/Nukkit/README.md

 Introduction
 -------------

-Nukkit is nuclear-powered server software for Minecraft: Pocket Edition.
+Nukkit is nuclear-powered NukkitServer software for Minecraft: Pocket Edition.
-It has a few key advantages over other server software:
+It has a few key advantages over other NukkitServer software:

 * Written in Java, Nukkit is faster and more stable.
 * Having a friendly structure, it's easy to contribute to Nukkit's development and rewrite plugins from other platforms into Nukkit plugins.